Intro to Wellness: Sweetgrass

-In most wellness shops you are most likely to find sweetgrass placed next to bundles of sage and palo santo santo sticks.
-It is a tool that is used to cleanse and be burned, but it has its own special properties as well (see benefits below).
+In most wellness shops, you are likely to find it placed next to bundles of sage and palo santo sticks.
+It is a tool that is used to cleanse and be burned, but it has its own unique properties as well (see benefits below).

 After the plant is harvested, it is often braided and then burned as an incense.
 When burned, the plant will smolder, producing billows of clouds of fragrant vanilla-like smoke.